 The following categories are addressed in the Concept Report.
 MPO staff will score the responses in each Concept Report and give a technical score for each project.
 MPO Staff Technical Scores will be made available to the MPO TAC Committee for their use in making the draft Project Priority List recommendation.
 The MPO staff score is a tool to aid the MPO TAC Committee in their final selection.
-The committee is not required to pick projects solely on MPO staff scores.
+Additionally, the MPO Staff Technical Score will be added to the TAC score to create the initial draft project priority list.